mmmorris1975/aws-runas/docs/permissions.md

 ### Required AWS Permissions

-The user's credentials used by this program will need access to call the following AWS APIs to function:
+The user's IAM credentials used by this program will need access to call the following AWS APIs to function:

   * AssumeRole (to get the credentials for running under an assumed role)
   * GetSessionToken (to get the session token credentials for running a command or calling AssumeRole)